irajs/DASH-IF-IOP/90-Security.inc.md

 Serialized and digitally signed: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCIsImV4cCI6IjE1MTYyMzkwMjIifQ.eyJhdXRob3JpemVkX2tpZHMiOlsiMTYxMWYwYzgtNDg3Yy00NGQ0LTliMTktODJlNWE2ZDU1MDg0IiwiZGIyZGFlOTctNmI0MS00ZTk5LTgyMTAtNDkzNTAzZDU2ODFiIl19.HJA7CGSEHkU9WtcX0e9IEBzhxwoiRxicnaZ5QW5wEfM`
 </div>

-An authorization service SHALL NOT issue authorization tokens that authorize the use of content keys that are not in the set of requested content keys (as defined in the request's `kids` query string parameter).
-An authorization service MAY issue authorization tokens that authorize the use of only a subset of the requested content keys, provided that at least one content key is authorized.
+An authorization service SHALL NOT issue [=authorization tokens=] that authorize the use of content keys that are not in the set of requested content keys (as defined in the request's `kids` query string parameter).
+An authorization service MAY issue [=authorization tokens=] that authorize the use of only a subset of the requested content keys, provided that at least one content key is authorized.
+If no content keys are authorized for use, an authorization service SHALL [[#CPS-lr-model-errors|signal a failure]].

-Note: The license server may further constrain the set of available content keys (e.g. as a result of examining the device's security level).
-See also [[#CPS-unavailable-keys]].
+Note: During license issuance, the license server may further constrain the set of available content keys (e.g. as a result of examining the device's security level).
+See [[#CPS-unavailable-keys]].

-Authorization tokens SHALL be returned by an authorization service using [[!rfc7515|JWS Compact Serialization]] (the `aaa.bbb.ccc` format).
-The serialized form of an authorization token SHOULD NOT exceed 5000 bytes to ensure that a license server does not reject a license request carrying the token due to excessive header size.
+[=Authorization tokens=] SHALL be returned by an authorization service using [[!rfc7515|JWS Compact Serialization]] (the `aaa.bbb.ccc` format).
+The serialized form of an [=authorization token=] SHOULD NOT exceed 5000 bytes to ensure that a license server does not reject a license request carrying the token due to excessive header size.

 #### Attaching authorization tokens to license requests #### {#CPS-lr-model-authz-using}

-Authorization tokens are attached to license requests using the `Authorization` HTTP request header, signaling the `Bearer` authorization type.
+[=Authorization tokens=] are attached to license requests using the `Authorization` HTTP request header, signaling the `Bearer` authorization type.

 <div class="example">
-HTTP request to a license server, carrying an authorization token.
+HTTP request to a hypothetical license server, carrying an [=authorization token=].

 <xmp>
 POST /AcquireLicense HTTP/1.1